bbshih/billyshih_blog_posts/_posts/2013-06-01-first-hackathon-what-went-well-and-what-didnt.markdown

 ## The Bad

  - Only talked to people within my group
- - Didn't get to code
+ - Didn't get to code because we had enough back and front-end developers and...
  - Our team got stuck with a technical issue that even the people who created the API we were using couldn't help us with

 ## Takeaways
  - Join a team that is lacking the skills you have
  - Take time to talk to others
- - Be more aggressive in seeking guidance from others around you or following along with others and learning
+ - Be more aggressive in seeking guidance from others around you
+ - If someone has deep knowledge in something you want to know, ask to follow along but still try to be helpful
+ - Spend time thinking hard about what you want to do and what you want to accomplish beforehand, even if you change your mind at the event

 Overall, it was a fun event and I definitely will join another hackathon ASAP.
 I'm also planning to go to the [Seattle on Rails Practice meetup](http://www.meetup.com/The-Seattle-Ruby-on-Rails-Developers-Meetup-Group/events/120095582/) that one of my group members run.
 More networking and hacking to go along with my regular learning is definitely a big goal of mine, especially after how this event went.